dylan-dinh/we_are_open/ProjectDocumentation.md

 ## 4.Planning and Methodology

 When we had the team formed and team members were on the task, we had a meeting to plan the App Development process.
 We decided to choose SCRUM Methodology, as an Agile method was the most suitable for our situation.
 In Scrum development we use sprints to develop different functionalities.
-Each sprint planning meeting is described in terms of the desired outcome (a commitment to a set of features to be developed in the next sprint) instead of a set of Entry criteria, Task definitions, Validation criteria, Exit criteria (ETVX) and so on, as would be provided in most methodologies.
+Each sprint planning is described in terms of the desired outcome (a commitment to a set of features to be developed in the next sprint) instead of a set of Entry criteria, Task definitions, Validation criteria, Exit criteria (ETVX) and so on, as would be provided in most methodologies.
 The planning of the evolution of our project can be seen in this terms of the desired outcome of each sprint:
   - Initial Srint
   The first funcionalities of the app: Registration using the firebase database system connected to the app.
   - Second sprint